mo-root/AI-detection/README.md

 ## Setup & Requirements

+make sure to add your {token} in the pre-proccessing file

 1. **Python Version**
    - This code has been tested with Python 3.8+ (older versions may work but are untested).